 Update: There is no longer a deadline for blocks, tops, and quilts.
 Quilts for Survivors will be assembling quilts as long as quilters make them and Survivors need them.

 Quilters from all over Canada are making blocks and sending them to Vanessa Génier in Timmins, ON, to be made into quilts for survivors of the residential school system.

 Vanessa created the Quilts for Survivors Facebook page on June 27, in reaction to the recent discovery of unmarked graves at several previous residential school sites.
-The page already has more than 500 followers, and quilters engaged in making and donating blocks.
+The page already has more than 500 followers (3,000 as of October), and quilters engaged in making and donating blocks.
 Some have already arrived in the mail!

 “I believe that this is a way to give back to the communities that are hurt with the recent discovery of remains on former residential schools land,” says Vanessa, who plans to send the finished quilts to as many First Nations communities as possible, for distribution to the survivors.

 Seeing Truth, a block designed by Catherine Henderson and donated to Quilts for Survivors.